-Read the full review: Surface Studio 2
+Read our full Surface Studio 2 review.

 The formidable Acer ConceptD 7 is capable of handling complex and demanding tasks such as audio production.
 Clearly designed specifically with creative professionals in mind, it boasts that sheer power you’ll only find in workstations and gaming laptops.